khromov/polylang-woocommerce-multi-currency/README.md

 This simple plugin adds support for setting a WooCommerce currency for each Polylang language you are using.

-Requires Polylang, WooCommerce and Polylang for WooCommerce
+Requires Polylang, WooCommerce and Polylang for WooCommerce.

+This plugin also disables syncing of certain product settings that Polylang for WooCommerce performs (like price and stock management) so that you can set individual pricing, tax class and stock on a per-language basis.

 ###### Screenshots